Need a breakthrough in your finances, health, or family? Check out Kenneth Copeland’s Six I’s of Faith for Supernatural Breakthrough!

 If so, say, “I will.”

 Backed by scripture and illustrated with examples, Faith Steps is a comprehensive guide to achieving the effective results you long to see.
 It is time for results.
 And together we can get them—one faith step at a time.
-Click HERE to order this Faith Steps MP3 series for only R50.00
+Click HERE to order this Faith Steps MP3 series

 3. I Take It